Headaches and jaw-related tension

 Headaches linked to jaw tension rarely occur on their own.
 Many people also notice other symptoms alongside them.

-Tension headache
+Tension-type headache

 Often relate to muscle activity and fatigue